LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/i-am-gone.md

 &nbsp;

-Nobody believes, in a nobody that hasn´t shown, what that nobody is made of.
+Nobody believes in a nobody that hasn´t shown what that nobody is made of.

 &nbsp;

-Nobody knows, what a nameless character is capable of.
+Nobody knows what a nameless character is capable of.

 &nbsp;

-Living is gross, when I didn't ask for it, and when I can't say no.
+Living is gross, when I didn't ask for it, and when I cannot say no.

 &nbsp;